Bedford Driver

 How To Yield

-Always approach yields at a safe speed in case you have to stop.
-Watch the traffic that you may have to yield to while approaching the yield.
+Always approach yields at a safe speed in case you have to stop for other vehicles or pedestrians.
+Watch for traffic that you may have to yield to while approaching the yield.
 If there are no cars or pedestrians in the lane you want to merge into then you don't have to yield.
-Approaching the yield at a reduced speed ensures that you could stop if you had to.
+Approaching the yield at a reduced speed ensures that you could stop easily.

 Braking